-Passion fruit (Passiflora edulis) is a round or oval fruit, smaller than a lemon, with a very moist interior filled with coated seeds.
-The passion fruit cultivar normally sold in the U.S. is purple passion fruit, which has dark purple wrinkled skin.
-Some passion fruit juice nectars and juice mixtures contain the juice of the other main passion fruit cultivar, yellow passion fruit (Passiflora edulis var. flavicarpa).
+Passion fruit (Passiflora edulis) is a round or oval fruit, smaller than a lemon, with a moist interior filled with coated seeds.
+Purple passion fruit is the cultivar normally sold in the U.S. Some passion fruit juice products contain the juice of the other main passion fruit cultivar, yellow passion fruit.

 Passion fruit has been shown to have antioxidant and antifungal properties.
 Passion fruit seed fiber has been found to be effective in improving intestinal function and health and may help reduce cholesterol.
 Purple passion fruit extract has been demonstrated to reduce anxiety-related behaviors in laboratory rats without disrupting memory processes.
 A preliminary screen of 1,220 Brazilian rain forest plant extracts from 352 plants found that passion-flower plant family extracts were among the few that demonstrated cytotoxicity against human prostate cancer cells.

 Passion fruit is an excellent dietary source of cyanidin-3-glucoside, piceatannol (a structurally-related analog of resveratrol), and fiber.
-Passion fruit is also a good source the carotenoids beta-carotene and beta-cryptoxanthin, and contains some chrysin, quercetin, and vitamin C. However, few studies have examined the possible associations between passion fruit consumption and breast cancer risk.
+Passion fruit is also a good source the carotenoids beta-carotene, beta-cryptoxanthin, as well as some lutein and zeaxanthin.
+It also contains some chrysin, quercetin, and vitamin C. However, few studies have examined the possible associations between passion fruit consumption and breast cancer risk.

 Avoid unripe passion fruit